desktop/desktop/docs/technical/editor-integration.md

 Now that Desktop knows the program is the one it expects, it can use the install location to then find the executable to launch.
-Many editors provide a shim, or a standalone tool, to manage this, rather than launching the executable directly.
+Many editors provide a shim or standalone tool to manage this, rather than launching the executable directly.
 Whatever options there are, this should be a known location with an interface that doesn't change between updates.